 Tip: When you set up your number properties, scroll down to the bottom of the table and click “Calculate,” then “Sum” to see your totals!

-Step 3: Create formulas
+Step 3: Create a formula

 Setting up a formula property to calculate the difference between your word count goal and your word count totals is easy.
 This is the formula I’ve used in my free Notion word count tracker template: